MohamadSalamaMouse/STRINGIFY/README.md

   cd Natural-Language-Processing
 ```

-3- Then run the main.asm using any 8086 assembler. note: [Turbo Assembler](https://sourceforge.net/projects/guitasm8086/)  is preferred cause we built project using it.
+3- Then run the main.asm using any 8086 assembler.
+Note: [Turbo Assembler](https://sourceforge.net/projects/guitasm8086/)  is preferred cause we built project using it.

 ---
 ## Demo video
-To get more information we have a demo video uploaded on google drive for a little bit more explanation, you can access video by pressing [Here]()
+To get more information we uploaded a demo video  on google drive for a little bit more explanation, you can access video by pressing [Here]()

 ## Feedback
 IF you have any feedback, please reach out to us at mohamed.11021@stemgharbiya.moe.edu.eg